amacal/ine/README.md

 # 0.11
 - [FIX] Scroll position is kept when switching between tabs
 - [IMPROVEMENT] Support autoscrolling in the logs view
+- [IMPROVEMENT] Reduce number of files in the release

 # 0.10
 - [IMPROVEMENT] Support viewing phantom screenshots and html-content in logs